Here are some ideas to help you prepare for your next parent-teacher conference.

 - If you cannot attend the meeting on the day and time that it's scheduled, inform the teacher and request to reschedule.

-- Talk to your child about how they feel at school and how they think school is going.
+- Talk to your student about how they feel at school and how they think school is going.

-- Ask your child to share with you what they want to accomplish this school year.
+- Ask your student to share with you what they want to accomplish this school year.

 - If possible, set some learning goals together that you can share with their teacher.